Some Popular Australian Food That You Will Love

 Eating the local food is a great way of discovering the tradition and the culture of a place while getting to know the relation locals have developed to food over the centuries.

-In my solo travel adventures around Australia I have had the opportunity to learn about the food regions of the country and taste exquisite Foods of Australia.
+In my solo travel adventures around Australia, I have had the opportunity to learn about the country’s food regions and taste Australia’s exquisite Foods.

-On this post I introduce you to some of the most popular Australian food that you will love to try.
+This post introduces some of the most popular Australian food that you will love to try.

-Although meat and seafood are the iconic foods from Australia, as a “non meat-eater” I find that Australia has got a fantastic offer for vegetarians too.
-The fertile soil and mild climate makes it for a great place for growing almost any kind of vegetables and fruits.
-From East to West from South to North you will find fresh local veggies to delight you.
+Although meat and seafood are the iconic foods from Australia, as a “non-meat-eater”, I find that Australia has got a fantastic offer for vegetarians too.
+The fertile soil and mild climate make it a great place for growing almost any kind of vegetables and fruits.
+If you wonder what is the most popular food in Australia, from East to West from South to North, you will find various local produce, including fresh veggies.

-Australia is the country where the pumpkin soup comes from, proving that the country is not only about meats and seafood.
-For sure pumpkin soup finds its top place in all menus from pubs to the finest restaurants.
+Australia is where the pumpkin soup comes from, proving that the country is about meats and seafood.
+For sure, pumpkin soup finds its top place in all menus, from pubs to the finest restaurants.
 And you will find it in supermarkets, organic food shops as a fresh product and a ready-to-eat healthy meal.
-Pumpkin is one of my favorite vegetable and love it in different options.
+Pumpkin is one of my favourite vegetables, and I love it in different options.
 Here is my fave pumpkin soup with fresh orange and a dash of ginger.
 Yummy!